dancasey-ie/django_soil_lab/README.md

 __Continuous Integration__

 Travis CI was used for continuous integration insuring that the host environment and requirements are met through out the development.
 As I have included staticfiles/ in .gitignore, 'python manage.py collectstatic' had to be included in the .travis.yml (https://github.com/dcasey720/django_soil_lab/blob/master/.travis.yml) file before the tests for the test to pass.

 __Automated Testing__

 As part of the continuous integration testing a number of automated tests were developed.
-The automateed tests can be found at the following links:
+The automated tests can be found at the following links:

 https://github.com/dcasey720/django_soil_lab/blob/master/samples/tests_views.py
 https://github.com/dcasey720/django_soil_lab/blob/master/samples/tests_app.py
 https://github.com/dcasey720/django_soil_lab/blob/master/products/tests.py

-Though thourough manual testing was carried out, see below for details, more automated tests should have been developed through out the development of the different project features to insure all features worked correctly with each added feature.
+Though thorough manual testing was carried out, see below for details, more automated tests should have been developed through out the development of the different project features to insure all features worked correctly with each added feature.

 __Visual Testing__